Social welfare in Luxembourg

 Luxembourg has an extensive welfare system.
-It comprises a social security, health, and pension funds.
+It comprises social security, health, and pension funds.
 The labour market is highly regulated, and Luxembourg is a corporatist welfare state.
 Enrollment is mandatory in one of the welfare schemes for any employed person.
 Luxembourg's social security system is the Centre Commun de la Securite Sociale (CCSS).
 Both employees and employers make contributions to the fund at a rate of 25% of total salary, which cannot eclipse more than five times the minimum wage.
-Social spending accounts for 21.8% of GDP.
+Social spending accounts for 21.9% of GDP.